Contents

 gameData.gameDataConf.SetSerializer(new XMLSerializer());

-To change where files are stored (e.g., saving to Steam Cloud, PlayerPrefs, or a Database), implement
+To change where files are stored (e.g., saving to Steam Cloud, PlayerPrefs, or a database),

 IFileIO.